Accessibility Policy - The Customer Service Standard

 Future changes in technology and the communication needs of person with disabilities may result in changes to these procedures.

 Persons requesting information in alternative formats should make the request to their manager.
-The manager of the area will send a request to Samantha Rayburn, HR Advisor and Accessibility Manager,samanthar@priceindustries.com for follow-up.
+The manager of the area will send a request to the Human Resources Department,hr@priceindustries.com for follow-up.

 Price respects the rights of all persons to access information and will respond to requests for alternative formats promptly.
 Converting information and communications for individuals with disabilities will be given a high priority.
 The timeframe for alternative format conversions will vary depending on the format chosen, the size and complexity of the document, the quality of source documents, and the number of documents to be converted.